emacs-vs/docstr/README.md

   )
 ```

-Argument `search-string` will be populated
+Argument `search-string` will be populated by the triggeration associated list.
+See variable `docstr-trigger-alist` for more information.

 The document string is triggered by certain conditions are met.